oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 ]
 ```

-If you run `kdash` or `kubectl` commands, you should see the cluster details
+You should see the cluster details if you run `kdash` or `kubectl get nodes` commands.

 {% img blog/jhipster-k8s-eks-terraform/eks_cluster.png alt:"EKS cluster in KDash" width:"900" %}{: .center-image }

 ## Set up OIDC authentication using Okta

-We can proceed to deploy the sample application.
-If you used a sample that is not using Okta or OIDC for authentication, you can skip this step.
+You can proceed to deploy the sample application.
+You could skip this step if you used a sample that does not use Okta or OIDC for authentication.

 First, navigate to the **store** application folder.